Definition of CSS Transition Property

 How does Transition Property Work in CSS?

-CSS Transition works on the principle of Transition values as it helps in having a transition between two states of an element.
-The core objective is to change the value of a property and CSS gives his hand to slowly change the parameters towards the final state.
+CSS Transition works on the principle of Transition values as it helps transition between two states of an element.
+The core objective is to change the value of a property, and CSS gives his hand to change the parameters towards the final state slowly.
 There are a few minimum numbers of properties that would do animate.
-Most importantly we need to specify two things to create a better transition.
+Most importantly, we must specify two things to create a better transition.

 - Emphasis on a CSS property